 On the 1st of July, Lithuania took over the CBSS Presidency from Denmark.
 The outcomes of the Danish Presidency were discussed on 19 May 2020 in a virtual Ministerial meeting of the CBSS Council, chaired by the Danish Minister of Foreign Affairs, Mr. Jeppe Kofod.
 The session concluded with the successful implementation of the CBSS reform – priority of the Danish Presidency – with the adoption of the Bornholm Declaration.

-For the next year, the Council will be chaired by the Lithuanian Minister of Foreign Affairs, Linas Linkevičius.
-The Presidency will focus on four achievable, practical, and visible four priorities:
+This year, the Council is chaired by the Lithuanian Minister of Foreign Affairs (Linas Linkevičius until December 2020, Gabrielius Landsbergis as of December 2020).
+The Presidency will focus on four achievable, practical, and visible priorities:

 - sustainable development, especially in the field of developing green industry;